FionaVoss/fionavoss.github.io/_posts/2018-07-21-pear-conf-and-unconferences.md

 ---
 layout: post
 date: '2018-07-21 08:57:00 -0700'
-title: 'PearConf and some thoughts on unconferences'
+title: 'Pear Conf and some thoughts on unconferences'
 tags:
   - 'Tech Conferences'
+redirect_from: /2018/07/21/pearconf-and-unconferences/
 ---

-Last weekend I attended [PearConf](https://pearconf.splashthat.com/), an awesome conference about pair programming!
+Last weekend I attended [Pear Conf](https://Pear Conf.splashthat.com/), an awesome conference about pair programming!
 It was my second tech conference and my first unconference.

 I previously wrote about [why I wanted to attend]({% post_url /2018-07-01-pair-programming-inclusion-and-teaching %}).
 Now, here are my thoughts on how it went.
 I'll start with a summary of the conference, which will give you an idea of how unconferences work if you've never attended one before.
-Then I'll share my thoughts, both about PearConf specifically and about unconferences in general.
+Then I'll share my thoughts, both about Pear Conf specifically and about unconferences in general.

-# PearConf summary
+# Pear Conf summary

 Basically, the conference was made up of group discussions about topics proposed by attendees, bookended by two prepared keynote talks.